jjmrocha/EmbedHTTP/README.md

 # Output: metric_name 123
 ```

+## Documentation
+The JavaDoc documentation for project is available on the [javadoc.io](https://www.javadoc.io/doc/net.uiqui/embedhttp/latest/index.html) site.

 ## License
 EmbedHTTP is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.